Mikaelemmmm/go-zero-looklook/doc/english/2-Nginx-gateway.md

 }
 ```

-Since the jwt token we generate in usercenter-rpc when the user registers and logs in, we are putting the userId in, so here in /usercenter/v1/user/detail, we can get the userId in ctx after the jwt authentication that comes with go-zero, with the following code.
+Since the jwt token we generate in usercenter-RPC when the user registers and logs in, we are putting the userId in, so here in /usercenter/v1/user/detail, we can get the userId in ctx after the jwt authentication that comes with go-zero, with the following code.

 ```go
 func (l *DetailLogic) Detail(req types.UserInfoReq) (*types.UserInfoResp, error) {